 In ancient Greece, figures like Socrates and Plato frequently attended convivial parties called symposia in the homes of Greek elites, where they discussed philosophy and important matters of the day.
 The Michigan High School Ethics Symposium similarly aims to foster spirited discussions about ethical issues that matter to Michigan's high school students and to our world.

 Individually or in groups, students give short 10- to 15-minute presentations on a challenging ethical question or case study.
 Following each presentation, the audience has an opportunity to ask questions, encouraging students to delve even deeper into these difficult and important issues.
 Like the ancient Athenians, these young philosophers come together to think, to learn, and to enjoy good, stimulating conversation and collegiality.
-Join us for the 2nd annual Ethics Symposium on Sunday, May 21st from 2 to 5 PM at the University of Michigan's Tanner Philosophy Library.
+Along with presentations, we traditionally crown the winners of A2Ethics' annual case competition, which encourages high school students to write 500-800 word case studies on the ethical issues that matter most to them.

 In 2013, we began our partnership with A2Ethics, the local community group with whom we organize the Michigan High School Ethics Bowl.
 Our graduate student coaches travel to schools across Michigan to teach students moral and political theory and to help them apply these ideas to real-life case studies, which address pressing moral questions of contemporary relevance.
 The Bowl season culminates in a two-day interscholastic competition held annually in the winter.
 The winning Michigan team earns a place at the National High School Ethics Bowl in Chapel Hill, NC, which takes place each April.
 Finally, the Michigan High School Ethics Symposium, which closes our Bowl season, creates an opportunity for participants to carry their interest in ethics, politics, and philosophy further by presenting individual projects on ethical topics to an audience of peers, mentors, and friends.